Batch21/Batch21.github.io/_posts/2016-09-10-data-visualisation-hydrology.md

 <li><a href="http://www.nytimes.com/interactive/2015/10/27/world/greenland-is-melting-away.html">Greenland is Melting Away</a> - This report by the New York Times includes some great interactive maps that support a story on monitoring the surface hydrology of the Greenland ice sheet.</li>
 <li>US <a href="http://vis.ecowest.org/interactive/precip.php#s=conus&m=regular&h=1">precipitation</a> and <a href=""> drought</a> - A couple of interesting visualisations by EcoWest that show  precipitation and drought variation across the US.</li>
 <li><a href="http://www.nytimes.com/interactive/2012/08/11/sunday-review/drought-history.html">Drought and Deluge in the Lower 48</a> - A visualiation by the New York Times that shows how the proportion of US states in drought has varied over the last century.</li>
-<li><a href="http://salmonexplorer.ca/#skeena/">Salmon Explorer</a> - A great visualisation that explores salmon populations and habitats in the Skeena catchment, British Columbia.</li>
+<li><a href="http://salmonexplorer.ca/#skeena/">Salmon Explorer</a> - A great set of visualisations that explores salmon populations and habitats in the Skeena catchment, British Columbia.</li>
 <li><a href="http://projects.propublica.org/louisiana/#">Losing Ground</a> - A highly-detailed visualisation by ProPublica that investigates the challenges faced by the Mississippi Delta due to rising sea levels and erosion.</li>
 <li><a href="http://www.nationalgeographic.com/climate-change/explore-amazonia/#/Art/WaterCycle/?focus=WaterNutrients">Amazonia Under Threat</a> - A beautiful piece by National Geographic that illustrates, among other things, the water cycle of the Amazon rainforest.</li>
 <li><a href="http://www.nationalgeographic.com/clean-water-access-around-the-world/#select/TOT/total">See Where Access to Clean Water Is Getting Better—and Worse</a> - Another visualisation by National Geographic that shows how access to clean water has changed over time on a country-wise basis.</li>
 <li><a href="http://www.wateraid.org/what-we-do/the-crisis/statistics/world-wash-map">World WASH Map</a> - This visualisation, developed for WaterAid, documents country-wise progress towards achieving universal access to clean water and sanitation.</li>
 <li><a href="http://www.wri.org/applications/maps/aqueduct-atlas/#x=8.00&y=0.30&s=ws!20!28!c&t=waterrisk&w=def&g=0&i=BWS-16!WSV-4!SV-2!HFO-4!DRO-4!STOR-8!GW-8!WRI-4!ECOS-2!MC-4!WCG-8!ECOV-2!&tr=ind-1!prj-1&l=3&b=terrain&m=group">Aqueduct</a> - A mapping tool developed by the World Resources Institute that identifies various sources of water risks accross the world.</li>
 <li><a href="http://aqua-monitor.appspot.com/">Aqua Monitor</a> - A mapping application, developed by Deltares, that shows global changes in surface water over the last 30 years.</li>
+<li><a href="http://www.economist.com/news/essays/21689225-can-one-world-s-great-waterways-survive-its-development">The Mekong</a> - An essay by the Economist that makes nice use of maps and sound.</li>
 </ul>

 <h5 class="ref-title">Show References</h5>